 No employee will buy into a business’ claimed culture unless leadership lives it too.
-At Zappos, Tony Hsieh leads from the front.
 Rose Marcario, Patagonia’s current chief executive officer, is deeply involved in the Bears Ears National Monument lawsuit, just as Yvon Chouinard was when development threatened one of his favorite surf breaks.
 If leadership is exempt from your organization’s core values, the values are hollow—and, frankly, so are your leaders.

 Because of that, developing new leaders—and the ones you already have—is a critical part of raising up your company culture.
 Help the people at the top of your organization get better at inhabiting your culture and they’ll bring the rest of your team along with them.

 We all work hard.
 But all work and no play makes it hard to do good work, and after a while it’ll make it impossible.
 Everyone needs to feel happy, healthy, and whole to be able to contribute to the team, so it’s important to support the emotional and physical health of your team.
 This is, of course, more important now than ever before, as the fears of pandemic and the strain of a year or more of working remotely take their toll on all of us.

 Part of this falls somewhat outside the purview of culture—whether or not you provide the benefits to allow for healthy living is related, but having a positive culture doesn’t magically lower your copay.
 What culture can do, though, is provide an atmosphere in which your employees can feel comfortable pursuing their health and wellness.
 Provide fun diversions, like Zappos’ eating competitions and talent shows, that allow coworkers to become friends.
 Allow people to take a break to climb a mountain or hike in the wilderness, like Patagonia.
 Don’t pressure your team to be always-available, never-off drones.
 Let them be them.